nmeri17/suphle-docs/src/docs/v1/controllers/index.md

 }
 ```

-`newData` has to match the incoming placeholder for this to work
+`newData` has to match the incoming placeholder for this to work (Is this still valid?)

 ## Permitted services
 Constructor injection